coreboot/seabios/docs/Debugging.md

 ==========================

 One can use gdb with QEMU to debug system images.
-To do this, add '-s -S' to the qemu command line.
+To do this, add '-s -S' to the QEMU command line.
 For example:

 `qemu -bios out/bios.bin -fda myfdimage.img -s -S`